ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 2. AMI: Red Hat Enterprise Linux 9 (HVM), SSD Volume Type
 3. Key Pair Name: web11
 4. New Security Group: WordPress
-5. Inbound Rules: Allow Traffic From Anywhere On Port 22 and Traffic from the Private IPv4 address of the Web Server.
+5. Inbound Rules: Allow Traffic From Anywhere On Port 22 and Traffic from the Private IPv4 address of the Web Server on Port 3306 (_i.e MySQL_).

 * On the Instances tab, you will see the Availabilty Zone (_i.e us-east-1c_).
 This will be used when creating Elastic Block Volumes for the Web Server Instance.